mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/v1-reference/pool-config-v1-examples/index.md

 ## Marathon&trade; apps and DC/OS&trade; services

 DC/OS services are typically run as applications on the Marathon framework.
-To create a pool configuration file for a Marathon application, you will need to know the APache&reg; Mesos&reg; `task` name and `port` name.
+To create a pool configuration file for a Marathon application, you will need to know the Apache&reg; Mesos&reg; `task` name and `port` name.

 For example, in the following snippet of a Marathon app definition, the `task` name is `my-app` and the `port` name is `web`.